SoftUni/Programming-Basics-Book-Python-EN/chapter-00.2-how-to-become-a-programmer.md

 The ability to code **can be learned in a few months** of intensive studying and solving practical tasks by writing code every day.
 This book covers only the first part of the coding skill: **working with variables, conditionals, and loops**.
 The rest remains to be learned in subsequent trainings, courses, and books.

-The book give only the beginning of a long-term and serious study, on the path to professional programming.
+The book is only the beginning of a long-term study and a small step of your path to programming professionally.
 You won't be able to become a programmer without mastering the material from this book.
 You will lack programming fundamentals and it will become increasingly difficult to move forward.
 Therefore **pay enough attention to the basics of programming**: solve problems and write a lot of code for months until you learn **to easily solve all the problems in this book**.
 Then move on.

 We pay special attention to the fact that **programming language doesn't have significant relevance** for one's coding skill.
 You can either code or not.
 If you can code in C#, then you'll easily switch to Java or C++, or any other language.
 These are the skills that each programming book for beginners starts with, including this one.